BeginDot

 Blindly targeting keywords without understanding the intent behind them is a losing strategy.
 Now, you need to uncover the context and motivation of the searcher.
 Then, provide content that keeps your users engaged.

 I showed you the three major ways SERP has evolved.
 And a 5-point checklist to perform intent research.
+If you want to have a complete guide to keyword research, then you can refer this guide by Mangools.
 Now, it’s your turn to implement the tactics and open doors to more revenue from your search campaigns.

 Are there any ways you research the intent of your audience?
 Let me know in the comments.